kubeflow/website/content/docs/started/k8s/overview.md

     * 50 GB storage
     * 12 GB memory

-If you are using a Kubernetes distribution or Cloud Provider which has specific instructions for installing Kubeflow we recommend following those instructions.
-Those instructions do additional Cloud specific setup to create a really great Kubeflow experience.
+## Kubeflow Deployment Configurations

-The following table lists the options for installing Kubeflow on an existing Kubernetes Cluster and links to detailed instructions.
+The following tables list the options for installing Kubeflow on an existing Kubernetes Cluster and links to detailed instructions.

 ### Community maintained